What's On

 In 2007, Westover Cottage, a building next door, received planning permission to be used as two hotel family suites.

-This friendly and hospitable couple spent several years and made significant investments in building the business and entertaining customers, before ultimately losing the hotel in the height of the recession in 2012.
+David & Christine were friendly and hospitable couple who spent several years, and made significant investments, in building the business and entertaining customers, before ultimately losing the hotel in the height of the recession in 2012.

 This was in no small part due to becoming victims in the Barclays Bank 'Interest rate swaps' miss-selling scandal.